pywemo/pywemo/README.rst

 History
 -------
-This started as a stripped down version of `ouimeaux <https://github.com/iancmcc/ouimeaux>`_, but has since taken its own path.
+This started as a stripped down version of `ouimeaux <https://github.com/iancmcc/ouimeaux>`_, copyright Ian McCracken, but has since taken its own path.

 License
 -------
-The code in `pywemo/ouimeaux_device` is released under the BSD LICENSE file in that directory.
-Some of this code was originally written and copyright by Ian McCracken.
+All contents of the pywemo/ouimeaux_device directory are licensed under a BSD 3-Clause license.
+The full text of that license is maintained within the pywemo/ouimeaux_device/LICENSE file.
 The rest of pyWeMo is released under the MIT license.
+See the top-level LICENSE file for more details.

 .. |Build Badge| image:: https://github.com/pavoni/pywemo/workflows/Build/badge.svg